Legal pact permits NYC transit workers to don religious head wear

 Thomas Perez, assistant attorney general for the Justice Department’s civil rights division, said he was “pleased that the NYCTA has agreed to end its discriminatory practices that for years have forced employees to choose between practicing their religion and maintaining jobs.”

-The Transit Authority has also agreed to pay monetary settlements totalling at least $184,500 to eight Sikh and Muslim current and former employees who filed employment discrimination claims, according to court documents.
+The Transit Authority has also agreed to pay monetary settlements totaling at least $184,500 to eight Sikh and Muslim current and former employees who filed employment discrimination claims, according to court documents.

 Reporting by Jessica Dye; Editing by Cynthia Johnston and Philip Barbara